1.3.15 Provisions and contingent liabilities

 i) Trade Receivables

-The major exposure to credit risk at Ihe reporting date is primarily from receivables comprising of trade receivables.
-Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
+The major exposure to credit risk at the reporting date is primarily from receivables comprising of trade receivables.
+Customer credit risk is managed by each business unit subject to the Company’s established policy, procedures and control relating to customer credit risk management.
 An impairment analysis is performed at each reporting date on an individual basis for major trade receivables.
-For receivables, as a practical expedient, the Group computes expected credit loss allowance based on a provision matrix.
+For receivables, as a practical expedient, the company computes expected credit loss allowance based on a provision matrix.
 The provision matrix is prepared based on historically observed default rates over the expected life of trade receivables and is adjusted for forward-looking estimates.

 ii) Other Financial Assets